steelswords/blog/content/blog/small-programs-in-rust.md

 ```

 Same size.
 I gues there's not much to shrink down.
 But how about Link Time Optimization?
-By default, the Cargo compiles and optimizes each compilation unit serparately.
+By default, the Cargo compiles and optimizes each compilation unit separately.
 Link time optimization, [described here](https://llvm.org/docs/LinkTimeOptimization.html),
 takes longer in the link step, but can produce better optimized binaries with less dead code.
 We can enable it by adding `lto = true` in our `profile.release` section of `Cargo.toml`.